caleb531/connect-four/README.md

 [![Build Status](https://travis-ci.org/caleb531/connect-four.svg?branch=master)](https://travis-ci.org/caleb531/connect-four)

-This is the most advanced web app implementation of Connect Four, written using HTML5, JavaScript, and Mithril.
+This is the slickest Connect Four app around, written using HTML5, JavaScript, and Mithril.
+You can play on your phone or computer, with a friend or against Mr. AI.
+Just be sure to enjoy and have fun. :)

 You can play the app online at:
 https://projects.calebevans.me/connect-four/